-Definition of SUDOKU
+Definition of sudoku

-Origin of SUDOKU
+Origin and Etymology of sudoku

 Japanese sūdoku, short for sūji wa dokushin ni kagiru "the numerals must remain single" (i.e., the digits can occur only once)